Buy Self-help legal documents

 This article is focused on New Zealand law and explains issues from a Common law perspective.

 How to buy a unit in a retirement village within New Zealand

-Buying a unit in a retirement village is significantly different from buying a freehold home, and there are a number of specific questions you will need to consider.
+Buying a unit in a New Zealand retirement village is significantly different from buying a freehold home, and there are a number of specific questions you will need to consider.
 As well as finding out as much as you can about the village and its reputation from its staff and residents, you will also need to consider the type of ownership it is offering, which may be, for example, an occupation licence or a unit title (see below for the different types of ownership).

 In choosing a village you should start by visiting the villages in your area.
 As well as meeting with the managers and nursing staff, talk with as many of the residents as possible about how they find the staff and facilities, the standard of care, the standard of maintenance of the units and common facilities, and other issues.

 As well as generally feeling comfortable with the village and its facilities, you should make sure you address a number of important specific questions:

 - the cost of care, and when any fees for the cost of care are deducted

 - any other costs involved in the ongoing use of facilities

 - the financial stability and reputation of the village owner/operator

 - how much you will receive when the unit is "resold", and when you will be paid